 The card on the left in the image below was made with the Cricut foil transfer kit.
 The card on the right was made by the We R Memory Keepers foil quill.
 The first thing I noted is that the Cricut tool can get finer lines.
 The foil quill fine tip is more like the transfer kit's medium tip.
 Also, there really is no difference between the medium and bold tip of the foil quill.

-Here is a closer look at the writing with the foil quill pen.
-This cardstock has a very slight texture and that is very evident when you write with the foil quill.
-The foil is basically on top of the surface so it almost appears dotted as it hits every bump in the paper.
-The Cricut Foil Transfer Kit, however, produces a really clean and even line.
-This is because it debosses the paper a bit as it foils leaving the paper smooth where the lines are located.
+Here is a closer look at writing with the foil quill pen.
+The cardstock used has a very slight texture, which becomes quite noticeable when writing with the foil quill.
+The foil sits on top of the surface, creating a dotted effect as it follows every bump in the paper.
+In contrast, the Cricut Foil Transfer Kit produces clean and even lines.
+This is because it slightly debosses the paper while foiling, resulting in a smooth finish in the areas where the lines are applied.

 So, I definitely prefer the lines from the Cricut Foil Transfer Kit.
 But how do the two foiling tools compare otherwise?
 Here are a few things worth noting:

-- The foil quill is heat activated and it requires you to plug it in.
+- The foil quill is heat-activated and requires plugging it in.
 This causes a few problems.
-The first is that the cord gets in the way and causes all sorts of issues when you are using the machine.
-The second is that you have to allow it to heat up for 5 minutes before using making crafting slower.
-And the third is that the heat can damage your machine.
-The Cricut Foil Transfer Kit does not use heat so you don’t have to worry about any of these issues.
+The first issue is that the cord gets in the way and causes various problems when using the machine.
+The second is that you must allow it to heat up for 5 minutes before using it, which makes crafting slower.
+Additionally, the heat can damage your machine.
+The Cricut Foil Transfer Kit does not require heat, so you don't have to worry about these issues.

-- The use of the foil quill does void the warranty of your machine as it is a non-Cricut product.
-The foil kit is from Cricut so, again, no need to worry there.
+- The use of the foil quill voids the warranty of your machine, as it is a non-Cricut product.
+The foil kit is from Cricut, so there's no need to worry about that.

 - The foil quill uses the pen side of your machine and draw lines.
-The means that it will not work with the “foil lines” option.
+This means that it will not work with the “foil lines” option.
 It also means that the machine will not know to eject the mat partially for tool changes.
-This makes it really difficult to foil and cut the same project where the foil transfer tool from Cricut is designed to do just that.
+This makes it really difficult to foil and cut the same project, whereas the Cricut foil transfer tool is designed to do just that.

-- Finally, I have arthritis in my hands and at times I have a hard time changing the adapter on the foil quill.
-However, the plunger on the foil tool from Cricut is something I can use even on a bad day.
+- Finally, I have arthritis in my hands, and at times, I struggle to change the adapter on the foil quill.
+However, the plunger on the Cricut foil tool is something I can use even on a bad day.

-All of these points may not apply to you, however, I hope this gives you a good idea why I personally prefer the Cricut Foil Transfer Kit.
+Not all of these points may apply to you; however, I hope this gives you a good idea of why I personally prefer the Cricut Foil Transfer Kit.
 I have had much better luck with it and the projects that I have made so far.

 What materials can you add Cricut foil to?